-Yahoo seems more determined and serious than ever to compete with Google.
+Yahoo seems more determined and serious than ever to compete with Google My Business.

 Shortly after the search engine and online web portal entered into a new partnership with online review site Yelp last week, new reports indicate that Yahoo is continuing its local search push by more deeply integrating content from OpenTable into its local search results.